mit212/lab4_2025/README.md

     pip3 install ur_rtde --break-system-packages
     ```
     Tip: You can paste text from your clipboard by right-clicking in Powershell.

-For Linux:
-1. Open Terminal.
-2. Follow step 5 under "For Windows".

 For MacOS:
 1. Open Terminal.